 Reasons You Should Be Renting to Military Families

-1. You Own a Rental in a Less Populated Area
+1. You’re in a Low Populated Area

-Managing rental properties can be a challenge, especially if the community your rental is in doesn’t have a high volume of likely renters, such as a college town or major shopping center.
-Fortunately, many military installations are located in these rural or less populated areas and transfers in thousands of military families in need of off-base housing for a 2-4 year time period.
+Managing rental properties can be a challenge, especially if the community your rental is in doesn’t have a high volume of possible renters.
+In areas where reliable tenants are far and in between, such as in a college town or major city, landlords could greatly benefit from renting to military families.

-2. Military Members Receive a Monthly Housing Allowance
+2. Military Members Receive BAH

-3. They Make Good Tenants
+3. Military Personnel Make Great Tenants

 - Good references from previous landlords

 - A favorable credit report with a history of on-time payments